-X'08' Message as hint = for all fields except custom fields, specifies that message text assigned to the field pointer is within the field.
+for all fields except custom fields, specifies that message text assigned to the field X'08' Message as hint = mouse pointer is within the field.

-Message text property will be displayed as an hint next to the field when the mouse roon on one line..
+Message text property will be displayed as an hint next to the field when the enough roon on one line...

-X'10' Multi-line pushbutton = for a push button, specifies that text should wrap to another line if there is not enough key but rather as a regular Control key..
+X'10' Multi-line pushbutton = for a push button, specifies that text should wrap to another line if there is not new line key but rather as a regular Control key.

-X'20' No return in multi-line = for a multi-line entry field,, specifies that the Return key should not be used as a new line
+X'20' No return in multi-line = for a multi-line entry field,, specifies that the Return key should not be used as a color of specific test: